 Students who are found to be in need of more intense instruction continue to participate in Tier 2 interventions in addition to Tier 3.
 Tier 3 includes individual assessments, tailored interventions to respond to their needs, frequent formative assessments, and consideration for specially designed instruction when data indicates a need.
 Tier 3 is the Student Support Team (SST) level of intervention and is a highly individualized, problem-solving layer of support.
 SST was a permanent commitment by the state of Georgia to federal district court as a result of Marshall vs. Georgia, 1984.
 The SST is a regular education, problem-solving process in every Georgia school.
 Its purpose is to provide support to both students and teachers with the outcome of improved student performance.

-Students who are determined to have a disability by the Eligibility Team and who qualify for specially designed instruction may participate in Tier 4 if the parent gives consent for special education services.
-These specialized programs provide support to the student through implementation of adapted content, methodology, and/or instructional delivery with access to Common Core Georgia Performance Standards.
+Students who are determined to have a disability by the Eligibility Team and who qualify for specially designed instruction may be placed in Special Education if the parent gives consent for special education services.
+These specialized programs provide support to the student through implementation of adapted content, methodology, and/or instructional delivery with access to the Georgia Standards of Excellence.